Document

 Element mainBody()

 This returns the <body> element, if there is one.
-(It different than Javascript, where it is called 'body', because body is a keyword in D.)
+(It different than Javascript, where it is called 'body', because body used to be a keyword in D.)

 opIndex